 This post may contain affiliate links.
 Please read our disclosure policy.

-These gluten free chicken tenders, with the crispiest crust and the juiciest chicken, are breaded the easy, no-mess way.
+These gluten free chicken tenders, with the crispiest crust and the juiciest chicken, are breaded in a super easy, no-mess way.
 One bite, and this delicious, crowd-pleasing, and healthy dinner will be on repeat every week!

 Want to save this recipe?